-- 5. If the appliance must be installed over a combustible floor, provide a base of hollow clay tile or concrete blocks from 8" to 12" thick and extending 24" beyond the sides.
+- 990,000 thru 2,070,000 BTU units installed over a combustible floor MUST be provided with a base of hollow clay tile or concrete blocks from 8" to 12" thick and extending 24" beyond the sides.
 The blocks must be placed in line so that the holes line up horizontally to provide a clear passage through the blocks.
-A 1⁄2" fire-proof millboard with a 20 gauge sheet metal cover shall be provided over the block base.
+A 1/2" fire-proof millboard with a 20 gage sheet metal cover shall be provided over the block base.
 The unit must be centered on the base.
-This procedure should also be followed if electrical conduit runs through the floor, and beneath the appliance. - 6.
+This procedure should also be followed if electrical conduit runs through the floor, and beneath the appliance.
+A field installed base must meet all local fire and safety code requirements. - 6.
 Outdoor models require the installation of an optional vent cap.
-Instructions for mounting of the vent cap are included in the venting section.
+Instructions for mounting the vent cap are included in the venting section.
 Outdoor models have special location and clearance requirements.
 These are specifically addressed in the venting section under outdoor installation.
-A windproof cabinet protects the unit from the weather.
+A windproof cabinet protects the unit from weather.

-CLEARANCES

 Clearances from Combustible Construction:

-Right Side - 3"
+Right Side 3"

-Rear - 3" (3" minimum from any surface)
+Rear 3" (3" minimum from any surface)

-Left Side - 3" (24" for service)
+Left Side 3" (24"for service)

-Front - ALCOVE (30" for service)
+Front ALCOVE (30" for service)

-Top - 3"
+Тор 3"

-Flue - 1"
+Flue 1"

-Hot Water Pipes - 1"
+Hot Water Pipes 1"